alirezagolkar/autobuy/README.md

-# Auto Buy Application
+# Dealers Application
 Auto buy project using Java version 11, Spring Boot, Spring Data JPA, MySql and Hibernate.

 ### Purpose ###
-The purpose of the application is publishing vehicles with a base price.
+The purpose of the application is publishing vehicles with a base price by auto dealers.
 Then users of the application are able to bid for the vehicles.
-The vehicle will be sold to the user with the highest.
+The vehicle will be sold to the user with the highest bid price.

 ### Settings ###